GeorgeDittmar/Judgemental/README.md

 # Judgemental
-LLM as a judge Agentic Framework
+LLM as a judge framework to help evaluate responses and feedback.